 Race Equality Charter

-The University is a member of Advance HE’s Race Equality Charter (REC) and is working towards a bronze award accreditation.
-The REC helps Universities to improve the representation, progression and success of minority ethnic staff and students within higher education.
-It provides a comprehensive framework that institutions use to identify and self-reflect on institutional and cultural barriers standing in the way of minority staff and students
+The University is a member of Advance HE’s Race Equality Charter (REC).
+The REC provides a framework for universities to improve the representation, progression and success of minority ethnic staff and students within higher education.
+It provides a comprehensive framework that organisations can use to identify and self-reflect on institutional and cultural barriers standing in the way of minority staff and students.

 Living Wage Foundation